ITR Season 2025 Banner

 • Information Technology

-Section 44AE
+3. Section 44AE

-A taxpayer engaged in the business of plying, hiring or leasing of goods carriages can opt for 44AE if he does not own more than 10 goods carriages at any time during the year.
+A taxpayer engaged in the business of plying, hiring or leasing goods carriages can opt for 44AE if he does not own more than 10 goods carriages at any time during the year.

 ITR-3 and ITR-4 Difference

-EligibilityIndividuals and HUFs whose total income includes income from business or professionResident individuals, HUFs or partnership firms who have opted for presumptive taxation scheme under Section 44AD, 44ADA or 44AE and income is up to Rs.
+Resident individuals, HUFs or partnership firms who have opted for presumptive taxation scheme under Section 44AD, 44ADA or 44AE and income is up to Rs.
 50 lakhs

-Number of house propertiesIncome can be from any number of house propertiesIncome should be from one house property only
+Income should be from one house property only

-Due date of filingDue date of filing ITR-3 for non audit taxpayers is 31st July.
-Whereas for audit cases, the due date is 31st October.Due date of filing ITR-4 is 31st July.
-Since audit is not applicable on presumptive taxation scheme
+The due date for filing ITR-4 is 31st July.
+Since the audit is not applicable to presumptive taxation scheme

 Case 1: Atul runs a cloth retail shop and has opted for the presumptive income scheme.

-Atul can choose to file ITR-3 or ITR -4 (provided is gross turnover is less than Rs 2 crore).
+Atul can choose to file ITR-3 or ITR-4 (provided is gross turnover is less than Rs 2 crore).

-Case 2: Neha is an interior decorator and wants to know which ITR form should she file.
+Case 2: Neha is an interior decorator and wants to know which ITR form should she file?

-Case 3 : Deepika had opted for presumptive income for FY 2016-17.
-She runs a wholesale business and her turnover for FY 2017-18 was Rs 2.20 crores.
+Case 3: Deepika had opted for presumptive income for FY 2023-24.
+She runs a wholesale business, and her turnover for FY 2024-25 was Rs 2.20 crores.

-Case 8 : Vijay is in the business of plying, hiring, leasing goods carriage and owns 5 goods carriage during the year but Vijay chooses not to opt for 44 AE scheme and want to declare income lower than the income estimated under section 44AE.
+Case 8: Vijay is in the business of plying, hiring, and leasing goods carriages and owns 5 goods carriage during the year but Vijay chooses not to opt for the 44AE scheme and want to declare income lower than the income estimated under section 44AE.

-Vijay can declare income lower than what is calculated under section 44AE, however he shall have to maintain books of accounts as prescribed and will have to file ITR-3 for his income.
+Vijay can declare income lower than what is calculated under section 44AE however, he shall have to maintain books of accounts as prescribed and will have to file ITR-3 for his income.

-* all names are fictitious and used only for the purpose of illustration.
+all names are fictitious and used only for the purpose of illustration.

-Can I file IFTR-4 instead of ITR-3?
+Can I file ITR-4 instead of ITR-3?

 Is ITR-3 for salaried employees?

-Salaried employees can file ITR-3 if they have income from business or profession in addition to the salary income.
+Salaried employees can file ITR - 3 if they have income from business or profession in addition to the salary income.
 However, in case an employee only earns salary he can file ITR-1 (Sahaj).

 Who cannot use ITR-3?

-• Companies, charitable and religious trusts, limited liability partnerships (LLP), firm, local authority, body of individuals and association of persons
+ITR-3 cannot be used by companies, charitable and religious trusts, limited liability partnerships (LLP), firms, local authorities, bodies of individuals and associations of persons.

 Can I file ITR-3 myself?